 Open space is vital for children and adults, particularly in those areas where private gardens are either tiny or non-existent (i.e. apartments).
 Insufficient open space and sedentary lifestyles have negative health implications such as obesity, diabetes and myopia.
 That these conditions are increasingly being observed in children is a public health time-bomb.

-Victorian schools are about to go ‘vertical’.
+Victorian schools are going ‘vertical’.
 In the inner suburbs, the demand for new schools and the availability of suitable land are not a good fit.
-Hence the traditional model of a Victorian school (single or double storey with an oval) is likely to make way for multi-storey schools with roof-top open space.
-The planned primary school in Ferrars Street, South Melbourne is the first candidate.
+Hence the traditional model of a Victorian school (single or double storey with an oval) is making way for multi-storey schools with roof-top open space.
+The new South Melbourne Primary School was the first, and more are in the pipeline.

 Whether Victorian children will get sufficient exercise in vertical schools remains to be seen.
 But they’ll have to go elsewhere to rack up their 10,000 hours.